 So keep this in mind when the correction does get underway.
 And ignore the bearish voices that will talk about the ‘Trump rally’ turning into a crash.

 On that note, let me show you a chart of a stock that I call my ‘credit crisis barometer’.
-I’ve been tracking this for my subscribers at Crisis & Opportunity for the past few years…and I wrote about it in The Daily Reckoning last year too.
+I’ve been tracking this for my subscribers at Crisis & Opportunity for the past few years…and I wrote about it in Markets and Money last year too.

 The rationale is that if another credit crisis is REALLY brewing, you’ll see the evidence surface in certain companies’ share prices first.
 In other words, the market will throw off warning signs that something major is going down.